mariamarkovska/dash-workshop-20191204/README.md

 # Dash intro PyLadies 2019-12-04

 ## Install dash
-To install the latest version of dash with pip:
+To install the packages needed for the example code use:
-(TA MED INSTALLATION AV PIP?
-Kolla hur de brukar göra i installationsguider för dash)
 ```
-pip3 install dash
+pip install -r requirements.txt
 ```
+For installation of Dash only, check out Dash [installation guide](https://dash.plot.ly/installation)

 ## Example code
-The example code from the presentation is found in [NAME.py](link_to_repo_file).
+The app from the presentation: [music_app.py](https://github.com/mariamarkovska/dash-workshop-20191204/blob/master/music_app.py)

 ## Example data
-Länk/instruktion om hur man kan hämta exempeldata T.ex.
+The Spotify example data used in the app can be downloaded [here](https://www.kaggle.com/edumucelli/spotifys-worldwide-daily-song-ranking)

-## Inspo
+## Inspiration
-Links to cool dash apps with source code available can be found here:
+Some links to Dash apps with source code available: